 Tip 2: Exercise Together

 Young children are naturally energetic and active, and this tendency needs to be encouraged and supported (except at bedtime, of course).
 The danger for many families is that screen time begins to encroach on active time as children get older and decide video games and cartoons are more entertaining than running and dancing.
+Whilst it may seem that your child does spend a lot of time on video games, there are social benefits to them doing so.
+Video games allow the child to speak to their friends online and work together in a team through challenges.
+Perhaps it would be a better solution to try and make them spend less time on video games.
+However, with websites like Gamulator allowing people to download games, such as xenoblade chronicles iso, onto computers, it’s no wonder people are playing more video games.
+Of course, children do need to be a little more active though.
 The average child in America currently watches between 24 and 35 hours of television a week!

 Tip 3: Emphasize Health, not Body Shape

 According to the CDC, one in six children in the U.S. is obese.
 This crisis may have many aggravating factors, including more sedentary lifestyles, the abundance of cheap junk foods and beverages, increased consumption of prescription medications that cause weight gain, and exposure to environmental pollutants and toxins that disrupt hormone production.
 Kids imitate their parents when it comes to eating and activity habits, so if children are obese, chances are the parents are also struggling with their weight.

 Focusing on aesthetic appearances frequently backfires, however.
 Children whose parents constantly force them onto diets in order to be slim and “look good” are at far greater risk for developing eating and psychological disorders.
 Instead, the best approach is to emphasize being healthy rather than harping on a particular body shape.
 You could even show them some educational youtube video songs about vegetables and eating healthy food.
 Then, get healthy along with your child.